johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar.md

 .feature(comparisons, disjunction).
 ```

-### pragma assert
+### Processing Instruction assert

-The `assert` pragma describes a new relation in the extensional database.
+The `assert` processing instruction describes a new relation in the extensional database.
 The parser can determine
 the schema for facts from their types in the database.
-The use of this pragma is therefore optional,
+The use of this processing instruction is therefore optional,
 but recommended.

 ![assert](images/assert.png)